One universal truth is that you can never have too many decluttering strategies in your bag of tricks to keep your home together and organized!

 2. Get off the list

-Contact the Direct Marketing Association to get your name off of (junk) mail lists.
+The next way to combat clutter of the physical kind is to contact the Direct Marketing Association to get your name off of (junk) mail lists.

 Register online or send a letter with names of all mail recipients at your home.